-- Council on Foundations members in good standing in 2021 will receive 5 bonus points.
-Applicants who are community foundations with National Standards for U.S. Community Foundations[®] accreditation will receive 3 bonus points. - Foundations with proof of current compliance with any accrediting body related to organizational performance or excellence will receive a maximum of 3 bonus points.
+- Council on Foundations members in good standing in 2022 will receive 5 bonus points. - Community foundations in good standing with the National Standards for U.S. Community Foundations[®] will receive 3 bonus points. - Foundations with proof of current compliance with any accrediting body related to organizational performance or excellence will receive a maximum of 3 bonus points.